 Coun.
 Sheryl Armstrong was also in favour of moving ahead with the project and said she showed the building design to Snuneymuxw Chief Michael Wyse and council.

 “Chief Wyse was very much in favour of this, he very much liked the design,” Armstrong said.
-“He thought it was reminiscent of a wave, as well as Indigenous cultures, and if you actually look at that design, it’s almost the same as the Squamish Lil’wat Cultural Centre up in Whistler … [Snuneymuxw chief and council] very much liked it and they’re very much hoping that it goes ahead.”
+“He thought it was reminiscent of a wave, as well as Indigenous cultures … [Snuneymuxw chief and council] very much liked it and they’re very much hoping that it goes ahead.”

 “I think this is a really important structure,” Armstrong said.
 “There’s been nothing built in that area with city dollars for many, many years … it’s an area that very rarely sees any community dollars put into it … and it is an extremely well-utilized park, especially in the summer months.”

-The motion to include the project in the 2022-2026 financial plan was carried with Coun.
+The motion to include the project in financial planning discussions for 2022-2026 was carried with Coun.
 Bonner opposed.